FranckPachot/oracle-statspack-grafana/README.md

 ## run Percona Management Server
 You can use this from Grafana, declaring a PostgreSQL source, preferably creating a user with the right privileges.

-We need only Grafana but Percoma Managment Server contains Grafana and other components to monitor databases, easy to install:
+We need only Grafana but Percona Managment Server contains Grafana and other components to monitor databases, easy to install:
 ```
 docker pull percona/pmm-server:2
 docker create --volume /srv --name pmm-data percona/pmm-server:2 /bin/true
 docker run --detach --restart always --publish 443:443 --network oracle-perfstat-fdw --volumes-from pmm-data --name pmm-server percona/pmm-server:2
 ```

-## declare Data Source in Grafana
+## Declare Data Source in Grafana

 Then you can access Grafana on 443 port and declare a PostgreSQL source:
 - Name: Oracle Perf Stat (which I set as default)